jahsierebecca/PCS-Notes/gitNotes.md

 * **mv** - think 'move:' moves a file or directory to a new location.
 This also makes it a convenient way to rename files and folders.
 * **rm** - think 'remove:' deletes the file(s)/folder(s) specified.

 ##Git Gommands

 * Use **git --version** to find out if Git is installed
 * **git config** - allows you to make configuration changes to Git.
 With the --global flag, makes these changes available across your entire system.
-* **git init** git init [project_name] - initializes a new repository.
-If project_name is provided, it creates a new project directory with that name.
+* **git init** git init [projectName] - initializes a new repository.
+If projectName is provided, it creates a new project directory with that name.
 If not, it initializes a repository in the current directory.
 * **git add** - adds files to the repository so that Git knows to track their changes.
 * **git commit** - commits all added files to the repository as a change.
 With the -a flag, commits all changes to all tracked files.
 With the -m flag, allows you to specify a commit message directly on the command line instead of in your default editor.
 * **git status** - show the current status of the git repository, including if there are ay uncommitted changes and whether or not any of our changes have been put in the staging area.